Serious illness

 Recognition of the deteriorating child

-• A structured approach should identify a deteriorating child and any impending respiratory, cardiovascular or central neurological failure.
+• The structured approach should identify a deteriorating child and any impending respiratory, cardiovascular, or central neurological failure.

-• Concern for a seriously ill child or deteriorating child should prompt early senior ED doctor or Paediatric Critical Care review as outlined in the Early Warning Score Escalation Pathway.
-Consider MET call or Code Blue if indicated.
+• Concern for a seriously ill child or deteriorating child should prompt early senior ED doctor or Paediatric Critical Care review as outlined in the Early Warning Score Escalation Pathway located on the Observation and Response Tool.
+Consider using a MET call or Code Blue if indicated.

 • Stridor